Greater stick-nest rat: Reintroductions and conservation programs

-Most failures have been blamed on inadequate habitat, food or release protocols, or excessive predation by monitors, raptors or feral cats.
+Most failures have been blamed on inadequate habitat, food or release protocols, or excessive predation by monitors, raptors or feral cats, but some of these extirpations have coincided with significant periods of very high temperatures.
 Hyperdispersal and stress responses due to the presence of predatory goannas were blamed for the failure of the reintroduction on Faure Island.

 The catastrophic loss of animals at Sturt National Park — where 75% of the reintroduced rats died within just five days of release — was provisionally blamed on the site's microclimate differing from the rats' origin point, Reevesby Island.
 This was speculated to have contributed to dehydration, stress and malnutrition among the animals, despite the provision of supplementary wet food.
 However, it was also acknowledged that the reintroduction site hosts high densities of the predatory crest-tailed mulgara, which had been reintroduced to the site first, on the assumption the predators would not be a threat to the rats.

+Since the relatively cool and wet Franklin Islands have seen separated from the Australian mainland for approximately 7,700 years, surviving greater stick-nest rat populations — which all trace their ancestry to the islands — may be poorly genetically adapted to survival in arid or semi-arid mainland environments.

 The species is currently being bred in captivity at Monarto Safari Park and Adelaide Zoo, with progeny provided to reintroduction projects.
 Individuals from a captive population at Taronga Zoological Park have been used in research to improve the knowledge of health data of those in captivity.

+The greater stick-nest rat is planned for reintroduction on Flinders Island (South Australia) following confirmation that feral pests have been successfully eradicated from the island.